irmen/Pyro4/examples/distributed-mandelbrot/Readme.txt

 On my machine with 4 cpu cores, when starting 4 mandelbrot servers using Pypy 5.4, the animation now runs at about 15 fps instead.
 It uses all 4 cores of the machine at about 80% load.
 I guess the rest is I/O time spent printing the frames to the console.

+The graphics version is interesting too because it shows a nice picture at the end :)
+The single core normal version takes 43 seconds on my machine (20 with pypy).
+The Pyro version only takes 12 seconds, when using 4 mandelbrot calculation servers.
+(It only takes 6 seconds when those servers are being run on Pypy!)

+It submits a single line to a mandelbrot server per call.